 - Watching a video

-In other words, you've established that they're worth the extra time and resources it takes to move someone deeper into your sales funnel.
-Typically, after a person becomes MQL, you pass them to Sales for evaluation.
+In other words, you've established that they're worth the extra time and resources it takes to move them deeper into your sales funnel.
+Typically, after a person becomes MQL, you pass them to your Sales team for evaluation.

 4. SQL

-The lead stages continue as sales evaluates this MQL.
-If Sales accepts the MQL, they change the flag to Sales Qualified.
-It's up to them to carry the baton until the deal is closed/won or closed/lost.
-They will reach out directly to the lead.
+The lead stages continue as Sales evaluates the MQL.
+If Sales accepts the MQL, the individual becomes a sales-qualified lead (SQL).
+At this point, Sales will reach out directly to the lead, as it's up to them to carry the baton until the deal is closed/won or closed/lost.

 If Sales doesn't think the MQL is ready to become SQL, they could kick it back.
-However, if you have a well-aligned Marketing and Sales, the percentage of MQL that become SQL immediately is high.
+However, if you have well-aligned Marketing and Sales teams, the percentage of MQLs that become SQLs immediately is high.

 If Sales does outreach with no response, they may also kick it back to Marketing.
 Often, this is just a matter of timing for the lead, so Marketing will continue to engage the lead as an MQL until they take another action that advances them.